-A content delivery network (CDN) is a system of distributed servers that delivers content based on the location of the user rather than the origin server location.
+A content delivery network (CDN) is a distributed server system that provides content based on user location rather than origin server location.
 This substantially decreases page load time, especially for websites with high traffic and a global reach.
-CDNs work by copying content to a network of globally-distributed servers.
-When a user requests a webpage, the CDN redirects the request from the originating site’s server to a server that is closest to the user and delivers the cached content from there.
-The CDN also communicates with origin servers to deliver content that has not been cached.
+CDNs copy content to a network of globally-distributed servers.
+When a user requests a webpage, the CDN redirects the request from the originating site’s server to a server that is physically closer to the user and delivers the cached content from there.
+The CDN also communicates with origin servers to provide content that has not been cached.

-A CDN can improve an application’s performance, but in doing so can sometimes make integrating new services challenging.
-Typically, CDNs serve cached or saved content (rendered by the origin server) and do not allow for dynamic logic to execute at the edge.
-This makes it difficult to use a Full Stack SDK because bucketing each user and randomly assigning a variation requires server-side execution.
-Furthermore, when the majority of requests are handled and fulfilled by a CDN, the user bypasses the origin altogether, thus blocking SDK logic.
-However, when a CDN isn’t involved, a user’s bucketing decision is handled at the origin server running an SDK.
+A CDN can improve an application’s performance, which can make integrating new services challenging.
+CDNs serve cached or saved content (rendered by the origin server) and do not allow dynamic logic to execute at the edge.
+Using an Optimizely Full Stack SDK can be challenging because bucketing each user and randomly assigning a variation requires server-side execution.
+When most requests are handled and fulfilled by a CDN, the user's request never gets to the origin and prevents SDK logic from running.

-It’s important to identify where caching becomes a blocker in your application.
+You should identify where caching becomes a blocker in your application.
 For example, if your site only caches static content (CSS or images) but all dynamic logic runs at the origin, you might not run into issues.
 However, it can be tricky when experimenting on parts of an application that are heavily cached.
-Before launching an experiment, there are a number of questions you should ask:
+Before launching an experiment using Full Stack, there are several questions you should ask:

 - What content do you cache?